Autism

 Yogurt?
 Pushes it away.

 You can feel the intensity of our growing frustration as I fail to comprehend what he wants to eat.
 He gets infinitely more impatient with each wrong guess.
 The restlessness, the grunts, and then the quiet whines.
 Believe me, Charlie.
-I’m trying as hard as I can to get you what you want, but I can’t because I don’t know what it is.
+I’m trying as hard as possible to get you what you want, but I can’t because I don’t know what it is.
 Eventually, we’ve exhausted all our options, and this is usually the moment when tears slowly start rolling down his face, and he resorts to screaming.
-I feel sad and frustrated too.
-And once again powerless.
+I feel sad and frustrated, too.
+And once again, powerless.
 Once we’ve reached that point, there’s nothing else I can do.
-I’ve failed, and now we just have to wait.
+I’ve failed, and now we have to wait.
 I wait until I hear the silence.
 Not the kind of silence you want to hear.
 It’s a silence full of tension.
 A silence that means that Charlie has given up because that’s the only thing he can do.
-No matter how hard he tries, he can’t communicate and he can’t make himself heard.
+No matter how hard he tries, he can’t communicate, and he can’t make himself heard.
 The only thing he can do now is surrender.

 IMG 4943 IMG 4928 IMG 4924 IMG 4921 IMG 4920 IMG 4918 IMG 4916 IMG 4910